-WEATHER

 In summer (June, July, August), daytime temperatures in the valley around the ranch are usually between the mid to high 20sC and low 30sC (80s to mid 90s F), although it is generally 10C cooler in the mountains so there are always areas with a lovely climate for riding.
 In September, the average day time temperature in the valley is in the mid 20s C (75 F) and as autumn (Fall) progresses through late September / early October, day time temperatures average 16 to 20C.
 In late October snow often starts in the mountains, whilst midday temperatures in the valley may still be a pleasant 16C.

 WHAT TO BRING

 We will send you a list when you book.

+ITINERARY

-ITINERARY The following is an example itinerary for a 6 night stay at the ranch.
+The following is an example itinerary for a 6 night stay at the ranch.

 Day 1 (Sunday) Arrive at the Ranch in the afternoon (check-in after 14.00).
 Settle into your cabin and perhaps a tour of the ranch, before meeting your hosts, wranglers and other riders for drinks in the upstairs bar at about 6.30pm.
 Dinner at about 7.30pm and night at the ranch.
+(D)

-(D) Day 2 (Monday) After breakfast, meet in the Barn at about 8.30am for an introduction to the wranglers, horses and a short demonstration of riding techniques used on the ranch.
+Day 2 (Monday) After breakfast, meet in the Barn at about 8.30am for an introduction to the wranglers, horses and a short demonstration of riding techniques used on the ranch.
 Mount up and after ensuring you are well matched with your horse, tack and fellow riders, either head off on a first ride close to base or horses may be loaded into trucks and taken a little further afield to explore.
 Return to base for lunch at about 12.30pm and a rest before an afternoon ride or different optional activity, returning to the ranch in the late afternoon.
 Drinks in the main bar at about 6.30pm, then dinner and night (B,L,D)

 Days 3 to 5 (Tuesday to Thursday) Three full days to enjoy the ranch with morning, afternoon and full day rides on offer.
-Daily riding will be organised to suit - you can chat with head wrangler Tom, manageress Rebecca and Peter and Marijn your hosts each evening to decide how much riding you would like to do the next day and there are numerous routes for morning, afternoon and full day rides.
-Optional riding lessons may also be available and cattle work is often on offer, moving cattle between grazing or trying your hand at penning and sorting.
-You can also learn to fly-fish with the ranch's guide and if you do not wish to ride, might try your hand at archery targets or trap shooting or perhaps take the afternoon off to swim and relax or for a drive into Cody, some shopping and dinner before visiting the night Rodeo in summer (extra charge).
-Three nights at the Hideout (B,L,D)
+Daily riding will be organised to suit - you can chat with the head wrangler or owners Peter and Marijn each evening to decide how much riding you would like to do the next day.
+There are numerous routes for morning, afternoon and full day rides.
+Optional riding lessons may be available as well as some low key cattle work with an afternoon learning how to gently move cattle between grazing or to try your hand at 'penning and sorting'.
+You can also learn to fly-fish with the ranch's guide and if you do not wish to ride, might try your hand at archery targets or trap shooting or perhaps take the afternoon off to swim and relax or drive into Cody for some shopping and dinner before the night Rodeo in summer (extra charge).
+Three nights Hideout (B,L,D)

 Day 6 (Friday) Breakfast and perhaps an all-day ride to the dramatic Copman's Peak with picnic lunch carried in saddle bags.
 Return to the ranch in the late afternoon for showers and time to relax before a friendly end of week BBQ with wranglers and guides.
-Final night at the ranch (B,L,D) Day 7 (Saturday) Breakfast on your final day before departing (check-out 10.00).
-(B) DATES & RATES 2024 Please note that due to constantly fluctuating exchange rates, ride rates are quoted in USD.
+Final night at the ranch (B,L,D)

+Day 7 (Saturday) Breakfast on your final day before departing (check-out 10.00).
+(B)

+DATES & RATES 2025

+Please note that rates are quoted in USD.
 The sterling price will be the equivalent sterling rate using the USD/sterling exchange rate in force when you book/pay.

 Rates are seasonal.
-2024 seasons as follows:
+2025 seasons as follows: